quickwit-oss/quickwit/docs/reference/telemetry.md

 ## Which data are collected?

 We collect the minimum amount of information to respect privacy.
-Here what we collect:
+Here are the data collected:
 - type of events among create, index, delete and serve events
 - client information:
   - session uuid: uuid generated on the fly